Z-Axis Audio Symetrica AC balanced power supply-

-By necessity, the Symetrica is not cheap as quality materials and precision engineering are employed throughout, and each unit is hand assembled.
+By necessity, the Symetrica is not cheap as quality materials and precision engineering are employed throughout.
+Each power supply is hand assembled.
 The unit cannot be classed as a mains conditioner as DC filtering is a just a very small part of its total function.
-Neither is it subject to the hit-and-miss results obtained with mains conditioning devices, even regenerative ones.
+Neither is it subject to the hit-and-miss results associated with mains conditioning devices, even regenerative ones.
 The Symetrica approach allows audio equipment to work as it should, and yields consistently amazing results.

 Z-Axis Symetrica Audio Balanced Power Supply

 Manufacturer's product description: